Parameterized Complexity of Locally Minimal Defensive Alliances: A randomized FPT algorithm for Exact Connected Locally Minimal Defensive Alliance parameterized by solution size

-In this section, we give a randomized FPT algorithm for the {\sc Exact Connected Locally Minimal Defensive Alliance} problem using color coding technique.
+In this section, we give a randomized FPT algorithm for {\sc Exact Connected Locally Minimal Defensive Alliance} parameterized by the solution size $k$.
 Let $G=(V,E)$ be a graph and let $S\subseteq V$ be a subset of size $k$.
-Every vertex in $G$ is colored independently with one colour from the set $\{\mbox{green}, \mbox{red}\}$ with uniform probability.
+Every vertex in $G$ is colored independently with one colour from the set $\{\mbox{red}, \mbox{green}\}$ with uniform probability.
 Denote the obtained coloring by $\chi~ : ~V(G) \rightarrow \{\text{red, green}\}$.
-A connected locally minimal defensive alliance $S$ in $G$ is called a green connected locally minimal defensive alliance in $G$ with coloring $\chi$ if all the vertices in $S$ are colored with green color and all the vertices in $N(S)$ are colored red.
+A connected locally minimal defensive alliance $S$ in $G$ is called a \emph{green connected locally minimal defensive alliance} in $G$ with coloring $\chi$ if all the vertices in $S$ are colored with green color and all the vertices in $N(S)$ are colored red.

 \begin{lemma} Let $G$ be a graph and let $\chi : V(G) \rightarrow \{\text{red, green}\}$ be a colouring of its vertices with two colours, chosen uniformly at random.
 Let $S\subseteq V$ be a connected locally minimal defensive alliance of size $k$ in $G$.
 Then the probability that the elements of $S$ are coloured with green colour and elements of $N(S)$ are coloured with red colour is at least $\frac{1}{2^{k^2+k}}$. \end{lemma}